By Stephanie Cherry-Farmer

 East Atlanta is attracting a lot of attention of late, and our neighborhood’s historic character is one of our primary assets.
 Listing in the NRHP would provide tools and increase options for preservation and revitalization of that character so that it can continue to help East Atlanta attract the city’s best neighbors.

-Contact Stephanie L. Cherry-Farmer at 609-203-2285 or email@example.com with any questions about this project or to arrange to meet with a student.
+Contact Stephanie L. Cherry-Farmer at 609-203-2285 or firstname.lastname@example.org with any questions about this project or to arrange to meet with a student.
+Please join us on March 7, to help document our neighborhood’s history and support honoring this history and future revitalization with a nomination of East Atlanta to the National Register of Historic Places.